 Safety is our number one core value and highest operational priority.
 Our pilots, maintenance technicians and support personnel are committed to our mission to provide safe, efficient and reliable aviation services.
-Our Safety Review Board ("SRB") reviews the ongoing safety performance of the global organization and each individual air operator within the Company.
-The SRB provides for strategic allocation of resources to achieve safety performance goals.
-We continuously focus on our safety program, Target Zero, and are one of the founding members of HeliOffshore, an organization dedicated to collaboration across the offshore helicopter industry to improve safety around the world.
+We initiated our industry-leading safety program, Target Zero, and are one of the founding members of HeliOffshore.

-We believe in keeping everyone safe and well, which includes doing our part to safeguard our physical and mental well- being.
+We believe in keeping everyone safe and well, which includes doing our part to safeguard our physical and mental wellbeing.
 We currently have global resources in place to support mental health including an employee well-being portal that provides information and support channels for navigating stress and access to counseling and mental health professionals for all our employees around the world.